caseykneale/PickingALanguage2020/README.md

 # Wrapping up
 Pick a language based on your need.
 My suggestions likely won't suite your needs.
-If you pick languages, or any tool, based on blog posts, or social media hype, you're probably going to get burned.
+If you pick languages, or any tool, based on blog posts, or social media hype, you're probably going to get burned or end up spreading misinformation.
 Discern your needs first, account for resources available, then weigh the pro's and con's.
+It involves research, and trying things out - what works for you?

 Technological idealism does not exist in industry nor academia.
 If it did - there would be a single programming language - right?
+Not hundreds.
 My primary choices are based on "easy" to write stable and performant programs in.
 My secondary languages are based on "do I have time to do this myself?".
+Mostly because I commonly find myself in two positions: innovating, and quickly iterating.

-Word of warning.
+Word of warning - especially my fellow data people.
 I encourage everyone to know enough about their field and the tools they use so they do not fall victim to choosing technology based on inability to do the work without them.
-Be curious.
-Engage in open source to learn as much as you can.
+Be curious, look under the hood, try to build one yourself, engage in open source to learn as much as you can.
 Make cool things.
 If that doesn't work out, have has much fun as you can along the way!